We have compiled the answers to the questions that readers ask again and again.

 Which are your favourite restaurants in Berlin?

 OK, this section is certainly going to be a bit longer.
 Berlin offers so many wonderful restaurants with vegetarian dishes from all over the world.
 We love Vietnamese food – particularly the brilliant creations from Sian’s restaurants.
-We always order a dish from the carte du jour at ChénChè (Rosenthaler Straße 13, 10119 Berlin) and you absolutely have to try the vegetarian burger at District Môt (Rosenthalerstrasse 62, 10119 Berlin).
+We always order a dish from the carte du jour at ChénChè (Rosenthaler Straße 13, 10119 Berlin).
 Also a wonderful Vietnamese restaurant is SOY (Rosa-Luxemburg-Straße 30, 10178 Berlin).
 The special of SOY is that every dish is complete vegan.
-Our favourite places to eat Korean food are Shikgoo (Tegeler Str.
-27, 13353 Berlin) and YamYam (Alte Schönhauser Straße 6, 10119 Berlin).
-We love the delicious vegan food at KOPPS (Linienstraße 94, 10115 Berlin) and The Bowl (Warschauer Straße 33, 10243 Berlin).
+Our favourite place to eat Korean food is Shikgoo (Tegeler Str.
+27, 13353 Berlin).
+We’re big on the delicious and healthy vegan bowls at The Bowl (Warschauer Straße 33, 10243 Berlin).
+Best vegetarian / vegan burgers in town are made by Fräulein Kimchi (Kollwitzstraße 46, 10405 Berlin).
 We love tucking into the crispy, Italian-style, stone-baked pizzas at Standard (Templiner Straße 7, 10119 Berlin) and I Due Forni (Schönhauser Allee 12, 10119 Berlin).
 If the boss of W der Imbiss (Kastanienallee 49, 10119 Berlin) is in the kitchen himself at the weekend, he serves his favourite Masala Dosa dish from South India.
 It is not on the menu, which means it is worth calling in advance to ask if the boss is there.
 If you have a taste for the exotic, then the Bejte Ethiopia restaurant (Zietenstraße 8, 10783 Berlin) is not to be missed.
 We like to go there with a few friends, we all share a big plate that is filled with an assortment of delicacies, which we eat with our fingers.
 If you cannot make a decision, it is worth paying a visit to one of Berlin’s brilliant food markets.
 Street Food Thursday takes place every week in Markthalle Neun (Eisenbahnstraße 42-43, 10997 Berlin) and on Sundays you can fill your belly from a range of different food trucks at the Street Food auf Achse Market at Kulturbrauerei (Schönhauser Allee 36, 10435 Berlin).
 If you like to finish your meal with something sweet, we would point you in the direction of Zeit für Brot (Alte Schönhauser Straße 4, 10119 Berlin), where you can enjoy a cinnamon bun.
 As the name suggests, you can also find the best bread and bread rolls for the breakfast table.

 We are already looking forward to discovering even more delicious restaurants, takeaways and markets in Berlin over the next few years.
 It goes without saying that we are also open to your suggestions!